tom-howard/ros/content/amr31001/lab1.md

 1. First, identify the robot that you have been provided with.
 Robots are named as follows:

     ```txt
-    dia-waffle[NUM]
+    dia-waffleNUM
     ```
-    ... where `[NUM]` is a unique *'Robot Number'* (a number between 1 and 50).
+    ... where `NUM` is a unique *'Robot Number'* (a number between 1 and 50).
 Check the label printed on top of the robot to find out which one you have!

 1. Open up a terminal instance on the laptop, either by using the `Ctrl+Alt+T` keyboard shortcut, or by clicking the Terminal App icon in the favourites bar on the left-hand side of the desktop: